Skip to main content

 The Collaboration to Enhance Access for Suppression to End HIV

-The Collaborative to Enhance Access for Suppression to End HIV (CEASE-HIV) is a project generated by the Chicago Department of Public Health (CDPH) and located within the THRIVE Center at the Institute for Sexual and Gender Minority Health and Wellbeing at Northwestern University.
-The study is designed for population centered health homes (PCHHs) within the Chicagoland area to join in collaborative learning sessions to integrate specialized strategies from Seattle's Max Clinic Low Barrier Care Model (LBC) into their existing HIV primary care sites.
+cease-hiv-logoThe Collaborative to Enhance Access for Suppression to End HIV (CEASE-HIV) is a project generated by the Chicago Department of Public Health (CDPH) and located within the THRIVE Center at the Impact Institute at Northwestern University.
+The study is designed for population-centered health homes (PCHHs) within the Chicagoland area to join in collaborative learning sessions to integrate specialized strategies from Seattle's Max Clinic Low Barrier Care Model (LBC) into their existing HIV primary care sites.

 The CEASE-HIV research study will unfold in four phases:

-• Phase 1: Explore the processes of adopting and adapting LBC strategies among PCHHs in learning collaborative
+• Phase 1: Explore the processes of adopting and adapting LBC strategies among PCHHs in the learning collaborative

 • Phase 2: Explore the processes and costs associated with implementing LBC strategies among participating PCHHs